leangjia/blender_docs/trunk/blender_docs/manual/scene_layout/object/editing/transform/basics.rst

 To confirm the action, press :kbd:`LMB`.

-While Move is active, the amount of change in the X, Y, and Z coordinates is displayed in the footer (at the upper left corner) of the 3D Viewport.
+While moving items, the amount of change along the X, Y, and Z axis is displayed in the header of the 3D Viewport.

 .. figure:: /images/scene-layout_object_editing_transform_basics_grab-display-values.png